Gel for dental use. Dentamet dental gel: indications, instructions, reviews. Additional components of the medicine consist of

 • Purified water.

 The gel is available in tubes of ten or twenty-five grams.
 The tubes are packed in cardboard boxes.
-It is widely used only in dentistry.
+Widely used only in dentistry.

-Dentamet in the form of a gel belongs to the group of combined antimicrobial drugs.
-The high effect of treatment is achieved thanks to metronidazole and chlorhexidine, which are part of the drug.
+Dentamet in gel form belongs to the group of combined antimicrobial drugs.
+A high treatment effect is achieved thanks to metronidazole and chlorhexidine, which are part of the medicine.

 Metronidazole is a nitroimidazole derivative that has an antiprotozoal and antimicrobial effect on anaerobic unicellular organisms and a group of prokaryotes that provoke the development of periodontal inflammation.
 Has no effect on aerobic prokaryotic microorganisms.

-Chlorhexidine belongs to disinfecting medicines.
-It is a drug with a wide range of effects and is highly active.
-Destructively affects or suppresses the vital activity of gram-negative and gram-positive microbes, yeast-like fungi, viruses.
-Destroys bacterial spores only during the period of hyperthermia.
+Chlorhexidine is a disinfectant.
+It is a medicine with a wide range of effects and is highly active.
+It has a detrimental effect on or suppresses the vital activity of gram-negative and gram-positive microbes, yeast-like fungi, and viruses.
+Destroys bacterial spores only during hyperthermia.

-Dental gel dentamet is prescribed in the presence of symptoms:
+Dentamet dental gel is prescribed in the presence of symptoms:

 • Acute gingivitis.